elminsterrr/react-js-recipes-search-app/README.md

 ### Browser

-In your vrowser go to:
+In your browser go to:

 ```sh
 http://localhost:3000/
 ```

+and start searching for recipes!